9 Reasons to Renovate

-Most homes in Italy have roll down shutters.
-In cities it’s mostly metal shutters for protection against break-ins.
+Most homes in Italy have roll-down shutters.
+In cities, it’s mostly metal shutters for protection against break-ins.
 In the Alps, wood shutters for protection against the weather.
-Unfortunately, ours are the kind that scroll down from a box above the window.
+Unfortunately, ours are the kind that scrolls down from a box above the window.
 Ironically, that window box has no insulation.
 The hot air moves out and the cold air drafts in.
 Front door, balcony doors, and all three windows in the back, same problem.
 No insulation.
 The only thing sealed around here is the wine.

 4. Heating: Building Admins Control the Heating

 Most homes in the Italian Alps are vacation homes.
 Which means they are only occupied during peak vacation season.
 Summer to escape the heat from the cities and winter for skiing.
 With condos, the building admin decides when to turn the heat on for the entire building.
 Logic says, why turn the heat on outside peak winter vacation season if no one is here?

 Wait, we’re here and we’re cold!
 We need an alternative heat solution.
 As lovely as the original ceramic Stufa is, it’s wood-burning, and not centralized in the home.
 This means it’s messy and only heats the four feet around it to 90+ degrees while the bedroom is freezing.
 I’m sad to see this beauty go, but living in the Italian Alps year-round means we have to put function first for heating.